JunnoY/junnoy.github.io/_projects/IC_robot_teleoperation_project.md

 </div>

 <div class="caption">
-  Demonstration of teleoperation tasks performed with the robot in real time.
+  Demonstration of teleoperation tasks performed with the physical VX300s robot arm by RGB-based hand tracking in real time.
 </div>

 ---